pyOpenSci/software-peer-review/how-to/review-process.md

 ### ✔️ 3.
 Identify reviewers for the Python package

+There are more details in the [finding reviewers](finding-reviewers.md) page.
+In general:
-Each review should have at least two reviewers.

-- One reviewer should have expertise in both Python and the scientific domain related to the package submitted.
+- Each review should have at least two reviewers, one with Python and scientific domain expertiese, and one with focused on package's usability, accessibility, and packaging infrastructure.
-- The second reviewer can be more generally focused on the package's usability, accessibility, and packaging infrastructure.
-This allows people who are newer to review to get involved while also providing a critical usability check for the package.

-A review consisting of a domain expert and a Pythonista is ideal as it provides two distinct perspectives for review.
-Furthermore, it can often be challenging to find individuals with both the specific domain expertise and packaging expertise.

-#### Finding package reviewers

-Oftentimes, finding reviewers for a package can be the trickiest part of the review process.
-Expect this step to take time and patience.
-[Check out this page for tips related to finding and onboarding reviewers.](finding-reviewers)

-If you can, try to find two people to serve as reviewers within **two weeks of responding to the issue as the editor**.
-If it takes longer, as often does, make a point to keep the author posted on the issue as you continue your search.
-You may add language such as:
+- find two people to serve as reviewers within **two weeks of responding to the issue as the editor**

-> Hey, @authorGithubHandle I just wanted to drop in to let you know that I'm searching for reviewers for your package.
-It may take a bit more time.

-This type of communication just lets the author know that the process is moving forward.
-Even if it takes longer to find reviews, authors generally appreciate the communication and understand it's a volunteer-led process.

 ```{admonition} Diversity in the editorial & reviewer team is important
 :class: important